jwnmulder/ansible-collection-zyxel-vmg8825/README.md

 Using ansible-test

 1. Copy inventory.networking.template to inventory.networking and modify accordingly
-2. To run all tests, just run ./run-all-tests.
+2. To run all tests: `./run-all-tests`

 ### ansible-test debugging tips